Essam Sharaf: Executive power struggle

-As time progressed, it became apparent to Sharaf and the Egyptian public that full power resides in the Supreme Council of the Armed Forces (SCAF).
-It had always been the head of state who controlled Egyptian politics, rather than the head of government.
-Sharaf's cabinet was laden with remnants of the Mubarak era, ministers he was still incapable of moving without SCAF support.
+As time progressed, it became apparent to Sharaf and the Egyptian public that full power resided in the Supreme Council of the Armed Forces (SCAF).
+It had always been the dominant force in Egyptian politics, rather than the head of government.
+Sharaf's cabinet was laden with remnants of the Mubarak era, ministers he was still incapable of removing without SCAF support.

-As the transitional period appeared to expand, the demands became even more aggressive and he was accused from not doing enough to being inactive and complacent and even to the point of being anti-revolution.
-The transitional government and the SCAF were neither intended as a true wide-scale legislative body, nor was it imbued with the popular mandate to enact macroeconomic and major political "decisions" and "policy making," beyond the deconstruction of the Mubarak state, managing the country during the transition while restoring security on the streets, and working on establishing the constitution and/or government that would lead Egypt into its Second Republic.
-But instead, Sharaf and SCAF engaged in debates and policy-making on far-reaching matters such as the minimum wage, progressive taxation and even recently somewhat discussing the terms of Camp David Accords, not with the acceptable purpose of stimulating discussion for future governments, but for the actual sake of immediate legislating.
-Additionally, as reports came out that the SCAF had refused the resignation of unpopular ministers in the cabinet, including Sharaf himself as many as eight times, Sharaf's leadership was largely viewed as a cabinet with a ceremonial role, acting solely on SCAF's mandates rather than having any true independent executive power.
+As the transitional period became prolonged, public demands became even more vocal and he faced accusations ranging from not doing enough, being inactive and complacent, to accusations of being a counter-revolutionary.
+The transitional government and the SCAF were neither intended as a long-term legislative body, nor was it imbued with the popular mandate to govern beyond the deconstruction of the Mubarak state, restoring public order, and drafting a new constitution that would lead Egypt into its second republic.
+Instead, Sharaf and the SCAF engaged in debates and policy-making on far-reaching matters such as minimum wage law, progressive taxation and briefly reviewing the terms of the Camp David Accords As reports came out that the SCAF had refused the resignation of unpopular ministers in the cabinet, including Sharaf himself as many as eight times.
+Sharaf's leadership was largely viewed as that of a figurehead acting on the SCAF's orders rather than having any true political power.